iLink-CyberShARE/AI-Resources-For-Enhancing-STEM-Education-And-Research-Capacity-In-The-Borderland/README.md

-# AI Resources For Enhancing STEM Education And Research Capacity In The Borderland
+# AI Resources For Enhancing STEM Education And Research Capacity In The Borderland Region

 **Data Exploration and Discussion**